TerryAckee/TonDigitStream/README.md

-[10:15] - System Verification: Proving that the "Practical Experience" translates to a stable, running result with no system stops.
+[10:15] - System Verification: Proving that the "Practical Experience" translates to a stable, running result with no breaks in the code during my peer code operation deployments